AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 this.element.parent().find('[data-action="edit"]').data('entity_id');
 ```

+### jQuery templates

-### You must use jQuery templates to insert recurring markup into DOM structure
+You must use jQuery templates to insert recurring markup into DOM structure

 -  Reinstates emphasis on jQuery templates.
 For more information, see JavaScript Coding Best Practices.
 -  Reduces long-term maintenance efforts by having markup code stored in one place.